bychwa/vlid/README.md

 - **Simple API** - Keep the public API clean and simple (easy to learn), without too many ways to do the same thing
 - **Async validation** - Validation is done async so that async rules can be easily added at any time.
-You _can_ use `validateSync` if there are no async valiation rules (i.e. rules that return a `Promise` object).
+You _can_ use `validateSync` if there are no async validation rules (i.e. rules that return a `Promise` object).
 If there are any, then `validateSync` with throw an error.
 All built-in rules can be run either async or sync.
 - **80 / 20 rule** - vlid.js provides all the staple built-ins that you need in 80%+ of most typical apps, and
 provides easy ways to add your own rules for the 20% or less of cases where you need something custom.
 This